alinush/6.824-lecture-notes/l05-paxos.md

  + **pro:**
    - conceptually simple
    - just two msgs per op (request, reply)
-   - primary can do computation, send result to bkup
+   - primary can do computation, send result to backup
    - only two k/v servers needed to tolerate one failure
+   - works with network partition
  + **con:**
-   - viewserver is single point of failure
+   - ViewServer is a _single point of failure_
    - order can be messy, e.g. new view, data to backup, ack, &c
    - tension if backup is slow / temporarily unavail
      1. primary can wait for backup -- slow